Optimization-based Causal Estimation from Heterogenous Environments: Acknowledgments

-As we mentioned above, the method presented here will consider distributions of data from a set of multiple environments $\cE$.
-The data from environment $e$ comes from $\rmp^e(\xv, y) = \rmp^e(\xv) \rmp(y | \xv)$.
-In this joint, the distribution of covariates $p^e(\xv)$ changes from environment to environment, but the conditional distribution of the outcome $p(y|\xv)$ is the same across environments --- it is still governed by the SEM in \Cref{eq:lSEM}.
-(Technically, we will also allow the noise distribution to vary by environment, but we omit that detail here.)
+We consider distributions of data from a set of environments $\cE$.
+The data from environment $e$ form a joint distribution $\rmp^e(\xv, y) = \rmp^e(\xv) \rmp(y \g \xv)$.
+In this joint, the distribution of covariates $p^e(\xv)$ changes from environment to environment, but the conditional expectation of the outcome given its causal parents $\E(y \g \text{Pa}(y))$ is the same across environments, governed by the same SEM.
 Notice each environment is associated with its own risk $R^e(\alphav)$, since the risk is an expectation with respect to the per-environment distribution.

 Given a set of datasets from multiple environments, the CoCo algorithm solves the following optimization,